VladaAlek/find-mysterious-word/README.md

     ![Confusing Last Answer](/assets/images/wrong_final_answer.PNG)

-Need to capitalize leters of the cities in the answers
+Obervation that the leters of the cities in the answers should be capitalized

     ![Capitalized Names](/assets/images/capitalize.PNG)